slimrealm/slimrealm/README.md

 ## I'm a Husband, Father, and Software Developer

 - 🌱 I’m currently learning about thorough testing of React apps
-- 🥅 2022 Goals: Become proficient in cloud development and dive into web3
+- 🥅 2022 Goals: Become proficient in cloud development and start diving into web3
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I write music and play piano & keyboard
 - 📫 How to reach me: sammiller85@protonmail.com